Nandukumar611/Nandukumar611/README.md

-- 👋 Hi, I’m @Nandukumar611
+- 👋 Hi, I’m Nandukumar
 - 👀 I’m interested in working with data
-- 🌱 I’m currently learning pyspark
+- 🌱 I’m currently learning Big data Analytics
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pudinandukumar@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 Nandukumar611/Nandukumar611 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.